tHeStRyNg/devops/Solutions/Task3/README.md

 - Nginx Service: This service is responsible for exposing the Nginx pod over port 80 to the outside world.
 Finally, there is a Kubernetes ConfigMap that defines the Nginx configuration for serving the frontend and proxying requests to the backend.
 The ConfigMap is mounted as a volume in the Nginx pod and used to configure the Nginx web server.

+Note:
+The Docker and Kubernetes Registry configuration which holds the containers/pods images used in this example is not part of this exercise.

 ### Kubernetes Minikube and Kubectl Setup

 So we install Kubernetes minikube as follows below.